-The Short Term Program is a six week intensive live-in program that provides therapeutic individual and group counselling.
+The Short Term Program is a seven week intensive live-in program that provides therapeutic individual and group counselling.
 The program focuses on the following four key areas: sexual, spiritual, relationships and self.

-The Long Term Program is a three month live-in program for women who have completed Aventa’s Phase II or Young Adult Treatment Program and require additional treatment to support their recovery.
+The Long Term Program is a 90 day live-in program for women who have completed Aventa’s Phase II or Young Adult Treatment Program and require additional treatment to support their recovery.
 The program offers individual and group counselling with a strong educational and skill building component.

 - Women 18 years of age and over

 - Must be a resident of Alberta with an Alberta Health Care card